GiovanniCastroIrizarry/GiovanniCastroIrizarry.github.io/_pages/research.md

 # Working Papers

-Latinos’ Racial Identity and What It Means for Political Behavior.
-(Revise and Resubmit, *Political Behavior*).
+Latino Racial Classifications and Political Behavior: The Implications of Linked Fate Prioritization. (*Revise and Resubmit*, *Political Behavior*).

-A Holistic Framework for the Study of Electoral and Non-Electoral Mobilization. *Under Review*.
-With Fernando Tormos-Aponte.
+A Holistic Framework for the Study of Electoral and Non-Electoral Mobilization. (*Under Review*.
+With Fernando Tormos-Aponte).

 Leaving the Latino Tag Behind: How Some Latinos are Incorporating into Whiteness.